DrYu0815/Survey/README.md

 ![Figure 7: Function mapping strategies in LLM function calling, illustrating the transformation process from natural language input to system-executable function calls through pronoun mapping, format alignment, and error checking.](./figures/functionmapping.jpg)

 Function mapping plays a crucial role in deploying function calling, primarily responsible for transforming model outputs at the semantic level into executable commands in the physical space.
-Moreover, as shown in Fig. 7, function mapping involves Pronoun Mapping, Format Alignment, and Error Checking.
+Moreover, as shown in figure, function mapping involves Pronoun Mapping, Format Alignment, and Error Checking.